sorzkode/extupdate/README.md

 # Ext Update

-Quickly update / change all Microsoft Excel file extensions in a directory of your choosing.
+Ext Update is a convenient tool that allows you to quickly update or change the file extensions of Microsoft Excel files in a directory of your choosing.
+With just a few simple steps, you can modify multiple file extensions at once, saving you time and effort.

+## Features

+- Easy installation and usage
+- Supports bulk extension updates
+- Intuitive user interface with dropdown menus
+- Provides warnings for potential loss of functionality when changing certain file extensions

+Whether you need to standardize file extensions or convert files to a different format, Ext Update simplifies the process and helps you manage your Excel files more efficiently.

+Give it a try and streamline your file extension updates today!

 ## Example